Nilaycb/Multi-Label-Role-Classification-of-Named-Entities/README.md

 - **XLM-RoBERTa**: Developed by Facebook AI.
 - **Hugging Face Transformers**: A library for working with transformer models.
+- - **SemEval 2025 Task 10**: For providing the dataset and framework for evaluating the task of entity role classification in narratives.
+- **Focal Loss**: Introduced by [Lin et al.](https://arxiv.org/abs/1708.02002), Focal Loss helps improve model performance by focusing on hard-to-classify examples and addressing class imbalance, which is crucial for this task.
 - **Google Colab**: A platform that provides free access to powerful computing resources for model training and experimentation.
 - **Pytorch**: Used for implementing and training deep learning models.
 - **Scikit-learn**: Used for metrics and machine learning utilities.
 - **Pandas**: Used for data manipulation and analysis.
 - **OpenAI**: For providing access to GPT-3, a source of inspiration for the development and understanding of large language models.
 - **The Research Community**: For contributing to the continuous development of transformer models, attention mechanisms, and the concept of multi-task learning.
-- **SemEval 2025 Task 10**: For providing the dataset and framework for evaluating the task of entity role classification in narratives.